sighjs/sigh/README.md

 Sigh will be the best JavaScript asset pipeline!
 It combines the best features from all the best asset pipelines out there.

 * Inputs are based on simple glob expressions and the pipeline uses a simple tree structure, no more 500 line grunt files or verbose gulp files.
-* Writing plugins is simple, especially when you can reuse the good bacon.js stuff.
 * Uses Functional Reactive Programming via [bacon.js][bacon], your asset pipelines are bacon streams ([plumber][plumber] uses Microsoft's [rxjs][rxjs]).
 * Sigh can watch files for changes without a plugin, just use the `-w` flag.
 Due to the way Sigh's event stream work is never repeated, only work relating to the actual files changed is performed.
 * Support source maps at every stage of the pipeline: [plumber][plumber] and [gulp][gulp].